 Automated data retention management

-Save time and ensure GDPR compliance by automating the deletion of candidate data.
+Save time and ensure GDPR and UK GDPR compliance by automating the deletion of candidate data.

 - Click your user icon in the upper right of Workable, click on Settings and select Compliance